 To learn more about the project, click here.

-We were pleased to join the City of Kingston to support the Kingston Community Climate Action Fund again!
+We were pleased to join the City of Kingston to support the Kingston Community Climate Action Fund for a third year.
+The fundraising was officially kicked off in December 2022 for the following three projects for 2022/2023:

 Frontenac Club Day Care was seeking support for building retrofits that will create 20 new licensed daycare spaces in Kingston and a new wheelchair-accessible preschool and infant rooms.
 These building retrofits include the installation of two new heat pump systems in both the coach house and infant house well as spray foam insulation, improving energy efficiency and reducing greenhouse gas emissions (GHGs).

-Ongwanada – Fundraising goal: $19,600
+Fundraising goal: $59,510

 Ongwanada was seeking support to purchase an electric wheelchair transport bike that can be used to take the residents of Ongwanada on outdoor excursions in Kingston to help maintain their mental and physical health.
 The electric bike will provide the necessary support residents need while enjoying the outdoors and staying active.
 These bikes would reduce Ongwanada’s contribution to GHGs by taking residents out for excursions in an electric-powered bike instead of a fossil fuel-burning van.